That's Hollywood

-That's Hollywood was an American syndicated documentary television series that was produced from 1976 to 1982 and aired for 74 episodes, and produced by 20th Century Fox Television.
+That's Hollywood is an American syndicated documentary television series that was produced from 1976 to 1982 and aired for 74 episodes.
+It was produced by 20th Century Fox Television.

-Narrated by Tom Bosley and then Anthony Franciosa, the series is a tongue-in-cheek exploration of the history of Hollywood film content in its various aspects, featuring numerous clips of different feature films, predominately from the 20th Century Fox library.
+Narrated by Tom Bosley and then Anthony Franciosa, the series is a tongue-in-cheek exploration of the history of Hollywood film content in its various aspects, featuring numerous clips of different feature films, predominantly from the 20th Century Fox library.